leiyangleon/Geogrid/README.md

 * for optical images, use map coordinate information of the optical image pair along with GDAL coordinate transformation to precisely map the geolocation and the motion velocity (in geographic coordinates) at each grid point to the corresponding pixel index and pixel displacement (in imaging coordinates) in the optical image pair, where the imaging horizontal- and vertical-direction unit vectors are precisely derived at each grid point
 * the geographic z-direction motion velocity is estimated using the irrotational flow assumption as well as inputs from the geographic x- and y-direction motion velocity maps and the geographic x- and y-direction local surface slope maps
 * return the pixel indices in the image pair for each grid point
-* return the coarse pixel displacement given the motion velocity maps and the local surface slope maps in the direction of both geographic x- and y-coordinates (they must be provided at the same grid as the DEM)
+* return the pixel displacement given the motion velocity maps and the local surface slope maps in the direction of both geographic x- and y-coordinates (they must be provided at the same grid as the DEM)
 * return the matrix of conversion coefficients that can convert the fine pixel displacement between the two images (estimated with the Python module "autoRIFT" https://github.com/leiyangleon/autoRIFT) to motion velocity in geographic x- and y-coordinates
 * the current version can be installed with the ISCE software (that supports both radar and optical images) or as a standalone Python module (only supports optical images)
 * in combination with the Python module, autoRIFT (https://github.com/leiyangleon/autoRIFT), this module can be used to create feature tracking imagery (e.g. land ice motion velocity) over arbitrary geographic-coordinate grid (e.g. Digital Elevation Model)